multitudes/oldmultitudes.github.io/_posts/2019-04-09-Hundred days of Swift.markdown

 </div>

-I have been recently very much enjoying the 100 days of Swift by Paul Hudson.
+I have been recently very much enjoying the [100 days of Swift by Paul Hudson](https://www.hackingwithswift.com/100).
 The only thing I am missing is sometimes when I am looking for old content.
 There is no index on the website and after a certain number of projects under your belt you feel the need to revisit some of the staff.
 Where was that petition API again ?

 This is the missing index for the 100 days of Swift!

-## Introduction to Swift - Days 1 - 12
+## Days 1 - 12 - Introduction to Swift

-Basic Swift learning!
 All what you need to know about optionals and closures etc.
 See my other post with more details [here](https://multitudes.github.io/2019/04/Some-Swift-tips-for-beginner-and-intermediate.html).

 <hr>

-## Consolidation and review - Days 13 - 15
+## Days 13 - 15 - Consolidation and review

 <hr>

-## Starting iOS - Days 16-22
+## Starting iOS

 ##  Project 1 : Storm Viewer